James B. Nutter & Company: Background

 James B. Nutter Sr. founded James B. Nutter & Company In 1951, working out of his apartment.
 Nutter specialized in home loans and refinancing home loans.
 James B. Nutter & Company was one of the first Kansas City mortgage companies to get government-backed Veterans Administration home loans.

 In 1964, with foreclosure rates on the rise, Nutter’s company created a forbearance program to help borrowers who were behind on their house payments.

 In the 1950s and ‘60s, James B. Nutter & Company did not follow the discriminatory lending practices of the day and became one of the first companies in the industry to make home loans in black neighborhoods and to single women on a large scale.
 James B. Nutter & Company continued to countermand discriminatory practices in the 1970s, when its Village Green apartments rented units to anyone who could pay the rent, regardless of race.

+Furthermore, James B. Nutter & Company was the first bank to originate a HECM loan in 1989.
 In November 2012, Nutter received the Harold L. Holliday Sr. Civil Rights Award from the NAACP’s Kansas City, Mo.
 Branch.

 During the subprime mortgage crisis in 2006 and 2007, the financial media recognized James B. Nutter & Company for its refusal to participate in junk loan transactions.

 James B. Nutter & Company. was a pioneer in reverse mortgages, having initiated the first Federal Housing Administration-insured reverse mortgages in 1989.